mvanderkamp/westures-core/README.md

 maintain responsiveness, the functionality within a hook should be short and as efficient as possible.

-For example, a simple way to implement a 'Tap' gesture would be as follows:
+For example, a simple way to implement a `Tap` gesture would be as follows:

 ```javascript
 const { Gesture } = require('westures-core');